African Court on Human and Peoples Rights

 13 November 2024

-Application alleging electoral‑participation violations inadmissible for failure to exhaust domestic remedies.
+Application alleging infringement of electoral participation rights dismissed for failure to exhaust domestic remedies.

 13 November 2024